JetBrains/Qodana/topics/configuration-reference.md

 By default, [code coverage](code-coverage.md) is enabled in %product%.

-Using the `coverage.reportProblems` key, you can configure it.
+Using the `coverage.reportProblems` key, you can configure it in a YAML file.
 The `codeCoverageLocations` key lets you override the default code coverage directories, for example:

 ```yaml